Harald Schlegelmilch: Career

-He started racing at the age of 8.
+Schlegelmilch started racing at the age of eight.
 He raced in karting championships for seven years.
-In 2003, Harald participated in Formula BMW testing and in 2004 he drove in the Austrian-Swiss Formula BMW championship.
+In 2003, he participated in Formula BMW testing and in 2004 he drove in the Austrian-Swiss Formula BMW championship.
 Simultaneously, he was a driver in Formula Renault 2000 Scandinavia.
 The results were high, as the young driver became the Austrian-Swiss champion and was the best Rookie of F-Renault 2000.
 He continued with German Formula BMW in 2005.
 Schlegelmilch was good enough to promote in German Formula Three, scoring a few wins.
 His team, HS Technik decided to go to Formula Three Euroseries taking Harald with them.
 They started testing very late, so results of the first races were poor.
-But as time wore on, Harald was showing better and better pace each race, until he won a race.
+But as time wore on, Schlegalmilch was showing better and better pace each race, until he won a race.

-In October 2007, he tested a Trident GP2 car.
-It was announced at December 2 that he will drive in International Formula Master with Trident in 2008.
-He has been linked to possible GP2 or World Series by Renault drives in 2009, and drove for Comtec Racing in place of Alexandre Marsoin at the opening rounds in Montmeló.
+In October 2007, Schlegelmilch tested a Trident GP2 car.
+It was announced at December 2 that he would drive in International Formula Master with Trident in 2008.
+He was linked to possible GP2 or World Series by Renault drives in 2009, and drove for Comtec Racing in place of Alexandre Marsoin at the opening rounds in Montmeló.
 Marsoin returned for round two however, leaving Schlegelmilch without a drive.
 He also drove in the GP2 Asia Series in 2008.